 Tips For Buying Marigolds

 Look the flower over for physical damage of any kind and check for signs of disease, pests, or wilting.
 Buy only the strongest blooms you can find, with sturdy stems and healthy-looking leaves.
+After you have picked your flowers, be sure to find out how to grow marigolds.

-Buying Flowers For An October Birthday:
+Buying Flowers For An October Birthday

 Use your new knowledge about cosmos and marigold flowers to create a thoughtful gift for the most important people in your life.